-- 5.2 Interval time will include entrance, setup, performance, exit and removal of all performers, props, floors, and equipment from the competition area.
+- 5.1.1 Regional A color guards reclassified to A Class during the season will be afforded an exemption from A Class timing requirements for the remainder of the competitive season. - 5.2 Interval time will include entrance, setup, performance, exit and removal of all performers, props, floors, and equipment from the competition area.
 Interval time will begin when the Timing and Penalty Judge signals the color guard.
-Color guards must continue to make a deliberate and obvious exit from the competition area and not impede the entrance of the next color guard. - 5.3 Each color guard, with all competing performers, shall remain in the competition area and be judged in all captions for a minimum of four (4) minutes with the exception of the Regional A classes which shall have a minimum of three (3) minutes.
-Penalties for under time in competition area will be waived the first two weekends of the competitive calendar. - 5.4 Timing for the "maximum performance time" will begin with the first step of body movement, first move of equipment or the first note of music whichever comes first after the announcement ends.
+Color guards must continue to make a deliberate and obvious exit from the competition area and not impede the entrance of the next color guard. - 5.3 Timing for the "maximum performance time" will begin with the first step of body movement, first move of equipment or the first note of music whichever comes first after the announcement ends.
 Judging will also begin at this time.
-The end of the maximum performance time is at the obvious conclusion of the show.
-All captions will be judged until the obvious conclusion of the show. - 5.5 Each color guard must accumulate a minimum of three and one half (3 1/2) minutes of authorized equipment time during their performance except for Regional A Class where the minimum is three (3) minutes.
-Authorized equipment may be flags, rifles or sabres/swords.
-Penalties for authorized equipment time will be waived the first two weekends of the competitive calendar. - 5.5.1 Authorized equipment must be in contact to be considered for accumulating authorized equipment time. - 5.5.2 A color guard performer is considered visible as determined by the Timing and Penalty judge viewing from the front sideline. - 5.6 Competing color guards cannot be required to perform before the time set in the latest contest schedule for prelims distributed by the WGI office.
+The end of the maximum

+- performance time is at the obvious conclusion of the show.
+All captions will be judged until the obvious conclusion of the show. - 5.4 Competing color guards cannot be required to perform before the time set in the latest contest schedule for prelims distributed by the WGI office.
 Schedules for finals may be adjusted up to 15-20 minutes from the published schedule.
-If a schedule change occurs, color guards will be notified by text message at the conclusion of prelims. - 5.7 Any color guard unable to make their scheduled performance time will be rescheduled to perform during the next most logical performance slot in their class.
+If a schedule change occurs, color guards will be notified by text message at the conclusion of prelims. - 5.5 Any color guard unable to make their scheduled performance time will be rescheduled to perform during the next most logical performance slot in their class.
 Schedule adjustments will be made at the discretion of the Contest Administrator.